What is advent and why do we celebrate it as part of the church year? What does the word Advent mean?

 4. Use an Advent Calendar

-An advent calendar is a similar way to count down the days until Christmas.
-There are secular and Christian versions available, but I especially enjoy ones that remind me of the birth of Jesus and help me encourage my children to keep in mind the true reason for the season of Christmas.
+An advent calendar is similar to counting down the days until Christmas.
+There are secular and Christian versions available, but I especially enjoy ones that remind me of the birth of Jesus and help me encourage my children to remember the true reason for the season of Christmas.

-I love this concept for a reverse Advent calendar.
-Get a box and every day during the month of December, put in an item to donate to a food pantry.
-On Christmas Day you’ll have a full box to take.
+I love this reverse Advent calendar concept: Get a box, and every day during the month of December, put in an item to donate to a food pantry.
+On Christmas Day, you’ll have a full box to take.

 How does your family make Advent meaningful?
 Share about it in the comments below.